stephen29xie/airflow-workflows/presentation/lunch_and_learn.md

 Another optional feature of Airflow is called Backfill.
 As we saw in the code, when DAGs are defined, we provide a `start_date`, possibly an `end_date`, and a `schedule interval`.
 Eg. if we have a daily DAG starting on 2019-01-01 and it ends on 2019-02-01, then the DAG will run 31 times, and hence we have 31 intervals.

 The scheduler will kick off a DAG Run for any interval that has not yet been run.
-So if this DAG were picked up on 2019-01-10, it would first backfill the first 10 days of January and kick off 10 DAG Runs even though that time has already passed.
+So if this DAG were picked up on 2019-01-10, it would first *backfill* the first 10 days of January and kick off 10 DAG Runs even though that time has already passed.

-You can turn Catchup on and off depending on your use case and if you need it.
+You can turn catchup on and off depending on your use case and if you need it.

 ## Common Workflow patterns